Jurkyy/CLI-tools/README.md

-# rust-cli-tools
+# rcat
-A collection of Rust commandline projects.
+An implementation of the linux command line tool "cat", written in Rust.

 ## rcat
 Usage: ```rcat [OPTIONS] [FILE]```